-These consequences are noticed even in the spoken language of pupils and students.
-Whether spoken or written, the French language has lost its essence, especially with the suppression of dictation at the secondary level for the past five years and the introduction of other languages like Spanish, German, Mandarine and home languages into the curriculum.
+These consequences are equally noticed in the speech of pupils and students.
+Whether spoken or written, the French language has lost its essence, especially with the suppression of dictation at the secondary level for the past ten years and the introduction of other codes like Spanish, German, Mandarine and home languages into the curriculum.

-Susanne Lafage (2002) carried out a similar study in 1983 in Côte d'Ivoire and found out that 65.67% of Ivorian university students were favourable to the use of Ivorian popular French (français populaire ivorien, FPI) which is the equivalence of Cameroon Popular French (CPF).
+In 1983, Susanne Lafage carried out a similar study in Côte d'Ivoire and found out that 65.67% of Ivorian university students were favourable to the use of what they consider as Ivorian popular French (français populaire ivorien, FPI) which is the equivalence of Cameroon Popular French (CPF).
 This tendency cuts across most, if not, all black French African countries.
-According to the target samples in Lafage's study, FPI is preferred by most Ivoirians because the variety does not only bridge social barriers, but it equally enables greater comprehension among multi-ethnic and multilingual populations.
+According to the target samples in Lafage's study, FPI is preferred by most Ivoirians because the variety does not only bridge social barriers, it equally enables greater comprehension among multiethnic and multilingual populations.
 One of the students in Lafage's study opines:

-C'est le français du people.
+C'est le français du peuple.
 C'est celui qui réellement nous identifie et brise les barrières tribales et les particularismes.
 Ce français met le ministre au niveau du manœuvre et tout le monde le comprend sans même l'apprendre.

-But when one considers the question of the emergence of an indigenous variety of the language, and especially that of its valorisation, opinions differ.
-Most Cameroonians think that there is an indigenous variety which has led to terms such as "le français camerounais" which is different from "le français gabonais", "le français tchadien" or "le français ivorien".
-Boutin reports the frustration of what a teacher calls, "le manque de liberté dans l'espace francophone".
-The latter states, "il faut accepter que la langue se tropicalise [...], la langue est un être vivant" (Boutin 2002 : 108).
-This tropicalisation of the French language has created a contrast between "le français camerounais" and what can be considered as purely academic French, as this other teacher interviewed by Boutin (2002) opines, "Il y a un français [....] qui n'est peut-être pas encore entériné par les normes académiques et universitaires mais qui permet aux gens de communiquer, et c'est ça le plus important".
+But when one considers the question of the emergence of an indigenous variety of the French language, and especially that of its valorisation, opinions differ.
+Most Cameroonians think that there is an indigenous variety which has led to terms such as 'le français camerounais' which is different from 'le français gabonais', 'le français tchadien' or 'le français ivorien'.
+Boutin (2002: 108) reports the frustration of what a teacher calls, 'le manque de liberté dans l'espace francophone'.
+The latter states, "il faut accepter que la langue se tropicalise [...], la langue est un être vivant".
+This tropicalisation of the French language has created a contrast between 'le français camerounais' and what can be considered as purely academic French, as this other teacher interviewed by Boutin (2002) writes, "Il y a un français [....] qui n'est peut-être pas encore entériné par les normes académiques et universitaires mais qui permet aux gens de communiquer, et c'est ça le plus important".

-According to another teacher, what is known as "le français camerounais", has its grammatical rules which might not have been formalised but which has a structure and its logic: if this logic is not respected, then one is not speaking "the French".
+According to another French language teacher, what is known as 'le français camerounais', has its grammatical rules which might not have been formalised but which has a structure and its logic: if this logic is not respected, then one is not speaking 'the French'.